-Using hard-earned insights, strategic thinking, and lighthearted humor, Mary Foley helps women entrepreneurs gain the clarity, confidence, and consistency of action for red cape success.
+Using hard-earned insights, strategic thinking, and lighthearted humor, Mary Foley helps female entrepreneurs gain the clarity, confidence, and consistency of action for red-cape success.

 Fee Range: $ Contact Us